Themes and message

 Tradition and conformity

-The theme of tradition and conformity is explored both explicitly and implicitly in “The Lottery” by Shirley Jackson through the process of the lottery, a long-standing practice in the village and other communities.
-Tradition is also indicated by the fact that the ballot box is very old, and the villagers are against replacing it: “no one liked to upset even as much tradition as was represented by the black box” (p.
+“The Lottery” by Shirley Jackson explores the theme of tradition and conformity through the process of the lottery, a long-standing practice in the village and other communities.
+The theme of tradition is further suggested by the fact that the ballot box is very old, and the villagers are against replacing it: “no one liked to upset even as much tradition as was represented by the black box” (p.
 27, ll.
 2-3).
-The villagers’ attitude reveals their respectful and even fearful attitude towards the custom of the lottery.
+The villagers’ attitude reveals their respectful and even fearful attitude towards the traditions of the lottery.